Provider Skills and Procedures Workshop

 The University of Wisconsin–Madison ICEP designates the enduring program (recorded sessions) for a maximum of 8.00 AMA PRA Category 1 Credits™.
 The live activity (in-person training) is designated for a a maximum of 8.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Continuing Education Units (CEUs)

-The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for 1.425 continuing education units (CEUs) or 8.00 hours.
+The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes the enduring program (recorded sessions) for .8 continuing education units (CEUs) or 8.00 hours.
 The live activity (in-person training) is authorized for .8 continuing education units (CEUs) or 8.00 hours.

 CANCELLATION AND REFUND POLICY

 Requests for cancellation must be submitted in writing to email@example.com.
-Cancellation requests received at least 96 hours prior to the conference will allow a full refund except for the nonrefundable processing fee.
+Cancellation requests received at least 96 hours prior to the conference will allow a full refund except for the nonrefundable processing fee of $50.
 No refunds will be made for cancellations received less than 96 hours prior to the activity start date.

 QUESTIONS ABOUT THE WORKSHOP OR REGISTRATION